neutrinonerd3333/ezmock/README.md

 ## Installation

 You should already have a compiled EZmock binary somewhere.
+Make sure you have execute permissions for the binary.

 You should also have a environment variable `$SCRATCH` defined on your system, giving the path to the your scratch directory.
 Then clone this repo,